-The Hidden Pond Nature Center Envirothon team studied and trained all year, testing themselves on their knowledge of soils, aquatic ecology, forestry and wildlife and preparing a presentation on this year's special topic, community and urban forestry.
-They earned first place at the local Fairfax County competition in March, the Area II regional competition in April, and the state competition at Longwood University on May 17-18th, beating out 17 other Virginia regional champion teams in the process.
+The Hidden Pond Nature Center Envirothon team trained all year, testing themselves on their knowledge of soils, aquatic ecology, forestry and wildlife and preparing a presentation on this year's special topic, community and urban forestry.
+They earned first place at the local Fairfax County competition in March, the Area II regional competition in April, and the state competition at Longwood University on May 17-18th, beating out 17 other Virginia top regional teams in the process.

 The Virginia Envirothon is a natural resources competition for high school students.
 Students who participate learn about stewardship and management concepts and work to solve real and hypothetical environmental problems.
 The program is field-oriented and gives students an opportunity to work with natural resource professionals.